telerik/ajax-docs/controls/grid/columns/column-types.md

 See [Getting Started]({%slug grid/getting-started/getting-started-with-radgrid-for-asp.net-ajax%}) for a tutorial that includes creating and binding a template column.

-With the Q2 2012 release, **GridTemplateColumn** exposes a **ClientItemTemplate** that allows the rendering of pure HTML into the column cell and theevaluation of Kendo-like expressions.
-The template is used with client-side binding and has a binding context, which has the fields of the data itemobject, as well as some additional properties listed below:
+With the Q2 2012 release, **GridTemplateColumn** exposes a **ClientItemTemplate** that allows the rendering of pure HTML into the column cell and the evaluation of Kendo-like expressions.
+The template is used with client-side binding and has a binding context, which has the fields of the data item object, as well as some additional properties listed below:

 >caption